-Manage the content, design and advertising of the monthly newsletter per the guidelines set for the in Section 5.0.
+Develop and maintain the Committee’s long-term plan.
+This plan is due to the Strategic Planning Committee on or before the first business day of September each year.

 Election Committee (see Appendix G)

 The Election Committee is composed of a Chair appointed by the President with the advice and consent of the Board.
 The Chair shall choose (3) or more members, ratified by the Board, to assist in the voting process.